opensourceways/etcd/tools/etcd-dump-logs/README.md

 ```
 #### etcd-dump-logs -stream-decoder <EXECUTABLE_DECODER> [data dir]

 Decode each entry based on logic in the passed decoder.
-Decoder status and decoded data are listed in separated tab/columns in the output.
+Decoder status and decoded data are listed in separated tab/columns in the ouput.
 For parsing purpose, the output from decoder are expected to be in format of "<DECODER_STATUS>|<DECODED_DATA>".
 Please refer to [decoder_correctoutputformat.sh] as an example.

 However, if the decoder output format is not as expected, "decoder_status" will be "decoder output format is not right, print output anyway", and all output from decoder will be considered as "decoded_data"